GabbyOwusu/mini_app/TECH_NOTES.md

 out there that make it much easier and more robust.
 My personal preference is json_serializable.
 Its annotating feature makes it easy to manipulate what the outcome of the data you expect will be like.

+### Error handling
+The error handling could be better.
+I believe we only need to show humanized error messages to users and log the actual errors to an external logging service we can track.

 #### Tests

 This code is built to be very testable and with more time i would've loved to add tests.